The Healthcare IT Challenge: Compliance Without Compromising Care

 Azure Health Data Services

-Azure Health Data Services provides the cloud-native infrastructure for healthcare data interoperability.
-The platform includes Azure API for FHIR (Fast Healthcare Interoperability Resources), which enables standardized health data exchange between systems.
-FHIR R4 support ensures compatibility with modern EHR systems, health information exchanges, and clinical applications.
+Azure Health Data Services offers a cloud-based platform for healthcare data interoperability.
+It features the Azure API for FHIR (Fast Healthcare Interoperability Resources).
+This API allows for standardized health data exchange across different systems.

 Azure AI for Clinical Decision Support